 Lots of people read Homer’s Odyssey.
-And most of those people read this poem in the 9th grade.
+And most of those people read this poem in the ninth grade.
 There is no denying its violence, and there is no denying it’s cultural value.

 Of equal concern is whether we should be wary of the local news that is filled with murders, rapes, burglaries right in our kids’ own familiar neighborhoods.
 All these are very important questions, but sadly there is limited (or poor) scientific research to help us know what media is dangerous to whom.
 At this point in time, we just do not know.

-In 2004, an MGH team of researchers led by Dr. Olson studied 1254 7th and 8th graders and 500 parents in South Carolina and Pennsylvania, looking at what kids were playing, how much time they played and the possible relationship to delinquent behavior.
-They found that many of these kids played violent games, that two-thirds of 14 year-old boys played at least one violent game often versus a quarter of the girls surveyed.
-The researchers also found that kids played games for these reasons : to cope with their emotions, to enjoy challenging situations, to keep up with peers playing similar games, to create their own worlds, and to relieve stress.
+In 2004, an MGH team of researchers led by Dr. Olson studied 1,254 seventh and eighth graders and 500 parents in South Carolina and Pennsylvania, looking at what kids were playing, how much time they played and the possible relationship to delinquent behavior.
+They found that many of these kids played violent games, and that two-thirds of 14-year-old boys played at least one violent game often versus a quarter of the girls surveyed.
+The researchers also found that kids played games for these reasons: to cope with their emotions, to enjoy challenging situations, to keep up with peers playing similar games, to create their own worlds, and to relieve stress.

-t was also found in this work that about 95% of parents do not play the video games with their kids nor did they know the violent content of the games.
+It was also found in this work that about 95% of parents do not play the video games with their kids nor did they know the violent content of the games.
 Many were shocked to hear about some of the themes in the games.
-Parents were worried about the realism, target, context and goals of the violent games.
+Parents were worried about the realism, target, context, and goals of the violent games.

 Advice for Parents

-Here are some tips for parents when they consider their kids video game playing and movie watching:
+Here are some tips for parents when they consider video games and movies for their kids.

 - Remember that the research also noted that sound and supportive relationships with family and peers appear to be protective against violent behavior.